 They are similar to generalist marketplaces in that they also offer a wide variety of goods and services.
 However, they differ because they have a secondary character in common.
 In the case of thredUP, the inventory is all second hand.
 The same could be said of sites like Poshmark that sell used women’s clothes.
 The horizontal marketplace sells products of many types by sharing characteristics.

 - Global marketplaces

 Are platforms where buyers and sellers are spread across long distances.
 Regardless of where a provider or listing is located, buyers and sellers can benefit from the freedom of choice and an expanded inventory.
 Airbnb, for example, falls under this category because travel is a global experience, and you can book a room in Nepal from Berkeley.
 Other marketplaces such as Upwork or eBay also fall under this umbrella because there’s plenty of work that can be done remotely in this day and age.
-A global marketplace concentrates offering efficient marketplace for community of people.
+A global marketplace concentrates on offering an efficient marketplace for the community of people.